June 11, 2019

 Not everyone has the privilege of choosing where to live.
 Housing prices are sky high in many walkable places, pushing low-income people to car-dominated urban fringes that make walking hell.

 So we need to ensure low-income people have more access to walkable places.
 When walking is a good option, it reduces the cost of living and improves rates of employment, which leads to higher upward mobility.

 Minneapolis has addressed this challenge.
 Allowing more shops to crop up across the city means more neighbourhoods will become walkable, increasing the housing supply in walkable places.
 To provide equitable access to these homes, the city has allowed lower-cost forms of housing, like triplexes, to be built everywhere.
 It has also invested heavily in social housing.

 Take it from Minneapolis: A happy city is an efficient city

 Minneapolis Mayor Jacob Frey has said of the 2040 plan: “we are gearing toward having a beautiful urban dynamic on the street, where you walk down the block with a thousand different tastes and smells and sounds and people.
 These are aspects that make a city wonderful and exciting.”

 He’s right.
 And those are also the aspects that generate efficient economic growth.

 Cities around the world should follow Minneapolis’s lead.
 For planners, politicians and economists, walkability is a power tool that builds happiness, social equity and economic growth at the same time.

 What else can cities do to nurture both walkability, economic growth and social inclusion?
 Who else is getting it right?
 We’d love to hear ideas from your own city.
-Let us know via Facebook or at firstname.lastname@example.org.
+Tweet at us, or share your thoughts with firstname.lastname@example.org.